-- d.
+- i.
+Agree on the marks obtained by each student in the separate assessment components which make up the course assessment, any aggregate marks where relevant, and the overall course marks and credit to be awarded. - ii.
+Make recommendations, based on the performance of students and in accordance with the Programme Specification, for: - a.
+Those who pass and may proceed with the programme. - b.
+Those who shall be permitted to re-sit course examinations. - c.
+Those who shall be permitted to re-submit summative course assignments. - d.
 Those who shall be permitted to repeat the course. - e.
 Those who fail continuously and shall be required to withdraw from the University. - f.
 Those who shall be permitted to transfer to a related programme. - g.
 Those who shall be eligible to exit as per programme exit point scheme and who shall receive an award other than that for which they were registered and assessed. - iii.
-Make recommendations to the Senate regarding students who are eligible for graduation in accordance with the Programme Specification, and those who shall be awarded a Degree or a Diploma and, where appropriate, the classifications for Distinction, Credit or Pass. - iv.
+Make recommendations to the Senate regarding students who are eligible for graduation in accordance with the Programme Specification, and those who shall be awarded a Degree or a Diploma and, where appropriate, the classifications for Distinction, Credit or Pass.

 Consider initial comments from the External Examiner in advance of the latter's written report.